-We recognise that effective preventative education can reduce the chance of prejudice-related behaviour occurring.
+We recognise that effective preventative education can reduce the chance of prejudicerelated behaviour occurring.
 We know that children learn about building respectful relationships in a wide variety of ways, not only through planned lessons, but through their everyday experiences at school and at home.

-Our academy values, wider enrichment opportunities and the interventions and support offered, all contribute to the development of these skills.
+Our academy values, enrichment opportunities, whole-academy events and the interventions and support offered, all contribute to the development of these skills.
 All members of staff understand their role in supporting our strong inclusive culture.